My mummy I'm a miracle!

 (1) So and

-ALL Might she be a brighter than the norm?
-I know to boys frightful form!
+ALL Might she be a little brighter the norm?
+I know to boys it's form!

 ALL & ALL PARENTS My says I'm a miracle One look at my face, and plain to see.
-Ever since the day doc chopped the cord, It's been clear there's no for a miracle like me!
-My mummy I'm a miracle That I'm as tiny and as shiny as a ball.
+Ever since the day doc chopped the cord, It's been clear there's no peer for a miracle me!
+My says I'm a miracle That I'm as tiny and as as a mirror ball.
 You can be all cynical, but it's a empirical.
 There's never been a miracle, a miracle, a as me!

-(Spoken) A baby Mrs. Wormwood, a child, the gift the natural world can bestow upon us has been to you.
+(Spoken) A baby Mrs. Wormwood, a child, the precious gift the natural can bestow upon us has been to you.
 A new human being, a life, a person.
-A wonderful new person is to come into your and bring you love and and happiness and wonder.
+A wonderful new is about to come into your and bring you love and and happiness and wonder.

 MRS. (Spoken) Ooooowwwwwww! 'ell!

-Every life I bring into this world restores my in humankind.
+Every life I into this world restores my faith in humankind.

 (Spoken) Mrs. Wormwood, push!

-Each life, a canvas yet unpainted... still unbroken skin...
+Each new-born life, a yet unpainted... still unbroken skin...
 This mind...

 Every is unbelievably unlikely.
 The of existence, Almost small.
-The common thing in life is life,
+The most common in life is life,

 (Baby cries)

-And yet single life, new life is a miracle!
+And yet single life, Every new is a miracle!
 Miracle!

 MRS. (spoken) is the worst day of my life!

-MRS. Oh, my undercarriage feel quite normal.
-My skin looks just revolting in this foul light, And this gown is nothing like the semi-formal, semi-Spanish gown I should be in the semi-finals tonight.
-I should be the tarantella Qui mon fella Not in hospital cotton, With a front bottom, And this...
+MRS. Oh, my undercarriage doesn't quite normal.
+My skin looks just revolting in this fluorescent light, And this gown is nothing like the semi-formal, semi-Spanish gown I should be in the semi-finals tonight.
+I be dancing the tarantella Qui mon italiano Not dressed in cotton, a smarting front bottom, And this...

 MRS. Horrible...